-Set a Black & White Tablescape for Thanksgiving this year for a modern take on tradition.
+Set a black & white Tablescape for Thanksgiving entertaining this year, for a modern take on tradition.
 Fresh flowers and organic elements bring in pops of color.
 This Thanksgiving table setting is chic and fresh for the holidays.

 It’s almost time for Thanksgiving, and this year I decided to go with something less conventional for the tabletop.
 I created a black & white tablescape for Thanksgiving, adding pops of color with flowers, foliage, and pomegranates.
 The look is clean, modern, and gives you an alternative look to the traditional earth tones and pumpkins usually seen.
 I hope you love it as much as I do!